WebDevStudios/custom-post-type-ui/readme.txt

 = 0.8 =
 * Added "with_front" support
+* Added menu icon support.
+Upload and save full URL from Media Library
 * Every string is translation ready
-* UI touchups
 * Better fallback options for new install that haven't created anything yet
 * More notes to help users with options
-* Input field for menu icon support.
-Upload and grab url from Media Library
-* Code refactoring
+* Code refactoring and cleanup
-* fix for possible empty rewrite value
+* Fix for possible empty rewrite value
-* fixed slashes issue with description field and taxonomy label fields
+* Fixed slashes issue with description field and taxonomy label fields
-* fixed issue with capabilities input having two value attributes.
+* Fixed issue with capabilities input having two value attributes.
-* flush rewrite rules on deactivation.
+* Flush rewrite rules on deactivation.
+* UI touchups

 = 0.7.2 =
 * Added exclude_from_search support